rikoprogrammer/Bruno_book/README.md

 ## Key lessons

 This book is for anyone working with data who want to make their work as reproducible as possible.
-The main goal is to teach you how to use some of the best practices from software engineering and DevOps to make your projects robust, reliable and reproducible.
+The main goal is to teach you how to use some of the best practices from **software engineering** and **DevOps** to make your projects robust, reliable and reproducible.
 It is divided into two main parts.
-The dominant theme for part one is 'Don't Repeat Yourself' - DRY while the theme for part two is 'Write It down'.
+The dominant philosophy for part one is **Don't Repeat Yourself** - DRY while the philosophy for part two is **Write It down**.

 ### PART 1 - DRY